 Australia can't rely on the traditional notion of free markets in international trade and competition.
-The US\$1 trillion of public subsidises in the US IRA changes everything.
+The \$US1 trillion (\$1.54 trillion) of public subsidies in the US IRA changes everything.
 China's breathtaking scale and ambition of investment in manufacturing, technology, domestic deployments and exports in all zero-emissions industries of the future changes everything.

-The Koreans, Japanese, EU, Indian and Canadian governments have all responded at scale to the massive once in a century challenge and opportunity of global decarbonisation with huge strategic public funding programs.
+The Koreans, Japanese, EU, Indian and Canadian governments have all responded at scale to the massive, once in a century challenge and opportunity of global decarbonisation with huge strategic public funding programs.

-We strongly support the Federal Government's view that state intervention is the new competition.
-We can't afford to 'sit it out'.
-The 'Future Made In Australia Act' puts Australia into the global race already underway.
+We strongly support the federal government's view that state intervention is the new competition.
+We can't afford to sit it out.
+The Future Made In Australia Act puts Australia in the global race already under way.
 Public capital is the investment signal and de-risking that private capital needs to flood into domestic zero-emissions economic opportunities.